-Outcome Supporting comments

-A - No change required. n/a

-There is no potential for

-discrimination or adverse impact.
-All

-opportunities to promote equality

-have been taken.
+promote equality have been taken.
 B - Adjustments required.
-Complaint Handing Code

-This involves taking steps to remove

-any barriers, to better advance The Code sets out several ways that barriers to access, awareness and experience must

-equality. be minimised by landlords.
-It also sets the expectation that beyond the provisions of the

-Outcome Supporting comments Code, landlords are responsible for proactively understanding and responding to the needs of its residents.
-Following the consultation, the Ombudsman will review and update its Equality Impact Assessment, taking into account the responses and comments by participants in the consultation activities.
+This involves taking steps to remove any barriers, to better advance equality.
+Complaint Handing Code The Code sets out several ways that barriers to access, awareness and experience must be minimised by landlords.
+It also sets the expectation that beyond the provisions of the Code, landlords are responsible for proactively understanding and responding to the needs of its residents.
+Following the consultation, the Ombudsman has reviewed and updated its Equality Impact Assessment, taking into account the responses and comments by participants in the consultation activities.
 This will be published alongside the Complaint Handling Code and regularly reviewed.
 Consultation Steps have been taken to address the barriers around digital exclusion in the communications plan for the consultation.
 This includes providing the option for telephone responses; printed copies of the consultation; large print and Braille; and working with partners to raise awareness of the exercise.
-Further work is being undertaken to interrogate potential impacts on groups where we have gaps in data.
-C - Continue.
-There is the potential that the activity has an adversely impact some groups or help some groups more than others.
-The reasons for this can be well justified and the activity can continue without amendments. n/a D - Cease.
-The assessment shows that the activity is having a discriminatory effect and should not continue. n/a

-13. Reviewed and approved by (Head of Service or Director)
+Further work is being undertaken to interrogate potential impacts on groups where we have gaps in data. potential that the activity has an adversely impact some groups or help some groups more than others.
+The reasons for this can be well justified and the activity can continue without amendments.
+D - Cease.
+The assessment shows that the activity is having a discriminatory effect and should not continue.
+13. Reviewed and Approved By: Name: Kathryn Eyre (Head of Service or Director) Position: Director of Quality, Engagement and Development Date: 06/02/2024